senbox-org/snap-gui-tests/README.md

 # snap-gui-tests

 To open this project in QF-Test use:

-File/New Project...
+`File/New Project...`

-Select the checked out folder 'snap-gui-test'
+Select the checked out folder '_snap-gui-test_'